benjaortizq/benjaortizq/README.md

-# Hi there 👋 My name is Benjamin , Nice to meet you !
+# Hi there 👋 My name is Benjamin, nice to meet you!

-I'm a Computer Science / Software Engineering student at Instituto Tecnologico de Costa Rica (TEC) .
+I'm a Computer Science / Software Engineering student at Instituto Tecnológico de Costa Rica (TEC).
-It's my first rear and I'm currently learning
+It's my first year and I'm currently learning:

-- Object oriented Programming
+- Object-Oriented Programming
 - Computer Architecture
 - Data Structures

+---

-## I'm interested in :
+## 🌱 I'm interested in
-- Learning new concepts and aplying them
+- Learning new concepts and applying them
-- Challenging my knowledge and pushing beyond what I think I know.
+- Challenging my knowledge and pushing beyond what I think I know
-- Learning new languages (chineese / japanese/ portuguese)
+- Learning new languages (Chinese / Japanese / Portuguese)

+---

 > いざ、倒れ逝くその時まで
->*Onward, until the moment I fall.*
+> *Onward, until the moment I fall.*
 <!--
 **benjaortizq/benjaortizq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.